hyperledger/fabric/docs/source/peer-chaincode-devmode.rst

     ORDERER_GENERAL_GENESISPROFILE=SampleDevModeSolo orderer

-The above starts the orderer in the local environment the orderer configuration as defined in ``sampleconfig/orderer.yaml`` with the genesisprofile directive overridden to use the SampleDevModeSolo profile for bootstrapping the network.
+The above starts the orderer with the SampleDevModeSolo profile.

 Start the peer in dev mode
 --------------------------

 ::

-    peer node start --peer-chaincodedev=true
+    CORE_PEER_CHAINCODELISTENADDRESS=0.0.0.0:7052 peer node start --peer-chaincodedev=true

-The above command starts the peer using the default ``sampleconfig/msp`` MSP.
+The above command starts the peer using the default MSP.
 The ``--peer-chaincodedev=true`` puts it in “dev” mode.

 Create channels ch1 and ch2
 ---------------------------

-Generate the transactions for creating the channels using ``configtxgen`` tool.
+Generate the transactions for creating the channels using the ``configtxgen`` tool with the SampleSingleMSPChannel profile.

 ::

    configtxgen -channelID ch1 -outputCreateChannelTx ch1.tx -profile SampleSingleMSPChannel configtxgen -channelID ch2 -outputCreateChannelTx ch2.tx -profile SampleSingleMSPChannel

-where SampleSingleMSPChannel is a channel profile in ``sampleconfig/configtx.yaml``

 ::